Mags07/postgreSQL/README.md

 ### Content

-- The text for the Home page was taken from;
+- The text for the Home page was taken from
-- The icon in the logo and the social media icons in the footer [Font Awesome](https://fontawesome.com/)

 [Back to contents](#contents)

 ### Media

 - The photos used :
-- The video used:

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)